mountaineerbr/shellChatGPT/man/README.md

 - `poppler`/`gs`/`abiword`/`ebook-convert` - Dump PDF as text
 - `dialog`/`kdialog`/`zenity`/`osascript`/`termux-dialog` - File picker

-### BUGS AND LIMITS
+### BUGS

-The script objective is to implement most features of OpenAI API version 1 but not all endpoints, or options will be covered.

 Bash “read command” may not correctly display input buffers larger than the TTY screen size during editing.
 However, input buffers remain unaffected.
 Use the text editor interface for big prompt editing.

+File paths containing spaces may not work correctly with some script features.

 Bash truncates input on “\000” (null).